code4policy/2024-b1-Local-Election-Database/README.md

 4. The program also merges the data with a file with data on the proportion of women per county.
 That file, counties_constituency_data1.csv, is another original dataset from the [American Local Government Elections Database] (https://osf.io/mv5e6/), and it is also available for download from this repository.

 5. Finally, the program also creates a representation variable: the number of female winners over the percentage of women in the population.
-We transformed this value into a representation score by multiplying each value (which was in the range {0,2}) by 5.
+We transformed this value into a representation score by multiplying each value (which was in the range {0,1}) by 10.

 ## Replicating the Chi-square Visualization

 We also displayed representation as a statistical value using the Chi-square statistical test.
 The Chi-sqaure test examines the differences between categorical variables from a random sample in order to judge the goodness of fit between expected and observed results.
 Some counties, statistically speaking, should be more and less representative than an expected 1:1 representation between a community population and the proportion of representatives from that social group.
 The Chi-square test helps researchers identify outlier counties with statistically anomalous levels of representation.

-To recreate the data we utilized, take the following steps:
+To recreate the data we utilized, take the following steps for county executive election:

-1. Download county-executive.csv from the "Gender Web Page" folder.
+1. Download county-executive.csv from the "gender-web-page" folder.
 This is a modified dataset of ledb_candidatelevel.csv with fips codes, year of election, and the estimated gender value, value or female, of the elected representatives.

 2. Run the program gender-count-chisquare-with-female-representation-score.py.
 This program created a data frame that created columns for the total count of winners per FIPS code.

 3. The program applies the Chi-Sqaure Goodness of Fit Test for each row of data, combines the results with the gender count data, and adds a p-value score to indicate whether the difference in representation is statistically significant.
 These results populate a file called chi_square_results_with_female_representation_score_by_fips.csv.
-This file is also within the "Gender Web Page" folder in the repository.
+This file is also within the "gender-web-page" folder in the repository.

 4. Files in the folder can reproduce the map visualizations you see on the "By Gender" page of the website.

+For county legislature election, go to the "gender-web-page-by-county-leg" folder, replace the files in above steps county-executive.csv > county-legislature.csv, gender-count-chisquare-with-female-representation-score.py > gender-count-chisquare-with-female-representation-score-legislature.py, chi_square_results_with_female_representation_score_by_fips.csv > chi_square_results_with_female_representation_score_by_fips.csv > chi_square_results_with_female_representation_score_by_fips_legislature.csv, and follow the above steps.

 ## Credits